gaurav210233/simple-hyprland/docs/theming.md

 ```

 #### Icon Theme
 Place the icon theme in the system icon directory.
-We'll install the Tela icon theme.
+We'll install the [Tela icon theme](https://github.com/vinceliuice/Tela-icon-theme) also from hyprdots.

 Extract the theme from our assets to the following location to apply it system-wide: